Jeff Brohm: 1993 season

 Brohm returned for his senior season.
 After taking every snap as a junior, Brohm proved he was fully recovered from his ankle injury.
 After defeating San Jose State to begin the season, Brohm had a dominant performance against Memphis State, throwing for four touchdowns and 219 yards—175 yards and three touchdowns of which went to Aaron Bailey.
 The following week, Brohm threw for a career-high 331 yards defeating the #23 Arizona State 35–17.
 Brohm led the Cardinals to the #17 ranking.
 During the game against #24 West Virginia, Brohm threw for 270 yards.
 However, he had two very critical turnovers, including an interception with 3:02 to play.
 The Cardinals were upset by the Mountaineers 36–34.
 After a 7–1 start, the Cardinals accepted a bid to be the home team in the 1993 Liberty Bowl Brohm broke the index finger of his passing hand in Louisville's final regular season game.
 His finger was repaired with a steel plate and pins, and he wasn't allowed to throw until the week before the bowl game.
-Trailing 7–3 going into the 4th quarter against the Michigan State in the Liberty Bowl, Brohm threw for two touchdowns in the final minute leading the Cardinals to an 18–7 victory.
+Trailing 7–3 going into the 4th quarter against Michigan State in the Liberty Bowl, Brohm threw for two touchdowns in the final minute leading the Cardinals to an 18–7 victory.